 A life of simplicity, challenges a life of business.

-A life of quite prayer and reflection, challenges a life of self-dependence.
+A life of quiet prayer and reflection, challenges a life of self-dependence.

 A life of service to others, challenges a life of self- centeredness.